hh-programming-2/programming-2/README.md

 ## 📅 Weekly schedule

 The course requirements include weekly exercises covering different areas of the course.
-GitHub Classroom and a Teams group will be used for the technical implementation of the assignments.
-Assignments must be submitted according to the schedule, and late submissions will generally not be accepted.
-In cases of force majeure, extensions must be requested well in advance of the assignment deadline.
+[GitHub Classroom](https://classroom.github.com/) will be used for the technical implementation of the exercises.
+Exercises must be submitted according to the schedule, and late submissions will generally not be accepted.
+In cases of force majeure, _extensions must be requested well in advance of the exercise deadline_.

+The weekly topics and exercise deadlines can be found below.
+The exercise descriptions can be found in Moodle in the "Exercises" tab.

 | Week | Topic                                   | Deadline     |
 | ---- | --------------------------------------- | ------------ |